2024 Formula One World Championship: Opening rounds

 Red Bull Racing dominated the opening races of the season with 1–2 victories at the Bahrain, Saudi Arabian and Japanese Grands Prix, and a 1–3 at the Chinese Grand Prix.

-The season began with a Red Bull 1–2 at the Bahrain Grand Prix.
-Max Verstappen took pole position ahead of Charles Leclerc and George Russell.
-Verstappen's teammate, and 2023 Championship runner-up, Sergio Pérez qualified fifth, half a second behind Verstappen.
-Verstappen won the race by 22 seconds, ahead of Pérez and Carlos Sainz Jr. Verstappen led every lap and took fastest lap, for his fifth career grand slam.
-Charles Leclerc, who started on the front row, finished fourth having cleared the Mercedes of Russell late in the race, after dealing with brake issues throughout the race.
-Following the race, Verstappen led the Drivers' Championship by 8 points from Pérez and 11 from Sainz, eventual championship runnerup was in 6th, 18 points behind Verstappen.
-In the Constructors' Standings, defending champions Red Bull led Ferrari by 17 points, Mercedes were an additional 11 points back in third and eventual constructors champions McLaren were 4th, 32 points behind Red Bull.
+Max Verstappen took pole position at the season opening 2024 Bahrain Grand Prix ahead of Charles Leclerc and George Russell.
+Verstappen's teammate, and 2023 Championship runner-up, Sergio Pérez qualified fifth.
+The top three all held their positions at the race start, with Perez moving into fourth ahead of Sainz.
+Leclerc would lose positions to both Russell, Perez and Sainz in the opening laps.
+Through the opening pit stops, Perez overtook Russell on track and Leclerc regained a position on Sainz by exucuting an undercut; Sainz would soon make his way back past and would also pass Russell shortly afterwards - although Russell was suffering technical issues - Russell would drop behind Leclerc before the race end.
+The top five would hold their positions to the race end, with Norris coming in sixth.
+Following the race, Verstappen led the Drivers' Championship by 8 points from Pérez and 11 from Sainz, eventual championship runnerup Norris was in 6th, 18 points behind Verstappen.
+In the Constructors' Standings, defending champions Red Bull led Ferrari by 17 points, Mercedes were an additional 11 points back in third and McLaren were 4th, 32 points behind Red Bull.

-Red Bull Racing continued to show their pace at the with Verstappen taking pole, and winning the race in "dominant" fashion, securing his 100th podium.
+Red Bull Racing continued to show their pace at the with Verstappen taking pole.
 Verstappen led the opening laps of the race.
 A safety car period, following a crash involving Lance Stroll, was called on lap 7.
 Verstappen, along with the top 5, chose to make a pitstop during this phase, with Norris inheriting the lead.
 Verstappen overtook Norris for the lead on lap 12, and held it for the rest of the race.
-Pérez finished second, having started in third, making his past Leclerc for second in the early stages, Leclerc maintained third to the race's conclusion.
+Pérez finished second, having started in third, making his way past Leclerc for second in the early stages, Leclerc maintained third to the race's conclusion.
 Oscar Piastri finished fourth, having struggled to overtake Lewis Hamilton for a large portion of the race.
 During the weekend, Sainz was affected with appendicitis, which resulted in his withdrawal from the event on Friday morning to have surgery.
 In his place, Ferrari junior driver Oliver Bearman, stood in for Sainz.
 Bearman qualified eleventh and went on to finish seventh, and was widely praised for his performance, having missed the weekend's opening two practice sessions.
 Following the races' conclusion, Verstappen extended his championship lead to 15 points over Pérez, Leclerc moved into third, 12 points further behind.
 Norris was seventh, 39 points behind Verstappen.
 Red Bull extended their lead to 38 points over Ferrari, McLaren moved into third, an additional 21 points behind.